tuliren/fmla/README.md

-# FMLA
+# `pip install fmla`

-A humorous Python package with CLI tools to help navigate Performance Improvement Plans (PIP) and Family Medical Leave Act (FMLA) situations.
+A sarcastic Python package with CLI tools to help navigate Performance Improvement Plans (PIP) and Family Medical Leave Act (FMLA) situations.
 It displays a welcome message when imported and provides helpful commands for those facing workplace challenges.

 ## Installation